|Nutrition Facts (per serving)|

 |Amount per serving|

 |% Daily Value*|

 |Total Carbohydrate 31g||11%|

 |Dietary Fiber 2g||7%|

 |Total Sugars 1g|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Looking for the perfect bread to serve with your soup or pasta dinner?
-Braided white bread is the perfect tear-apart bread to serve at intimate dinner settings and at family gatherings.
+Looking for the perfect bread to serve with your soup or pasta?
+Make this braided white bread to serve at intimate dinner settings and at family gatherings.

-- Bake the bread at 350 degrees F for 40 minutes or until the bread top is golden brown and the bread sounds hollow when the top is tapped.
-Remove the breads from the baking sheets and let them cool on rack.
+Bake the bread at 350 F for 40 minutes or until the bread top is golden brown and the bread sounds hollow when the top is tapped.
+Remove the loaves from the baking sheets and let them cool on a rack.